 A lot of steps go into ensuring HIPAA compliance.
 One of those is storing the serial numbers of all managed devices and making sure to record everyone who gets on the network.
 HIPAA, and all of it’s protocols and safeguards, are there to make sure that personal health information stays private, and does not fall into the wrong hands.
 A large part of that is making sure you correctly document everything that goes into your HIPAA compliance.
-While you must deal with some of these documentations internally, a managed IT provider can help with with most of it.
+While you must deal with some of these documentations internally, a managed IT provider can help with most of it.
 There is quite a number of needed steps to make sure you properly make an inventory.

 Documenting Serial Numbers & Other Info